 Wouldn’t it be great if your teen could make meaningful friendships without getting caught up in the BS of the teen culture?

-The context for this article is the subject of Chapter 9 of my new book: How Your Teen Can Grow a Smarter Brain.
+My new book: How Your Teen Can Grow a Smarter Brain.
 Teens who can think critically absorb wisdom more easily.

 Also, you can download 4 FREE guides, including “The No. 1 Way to Nurture the Bond with Your Teen.”